 - COVID-19 Eyecare Provider Study: Through a weekly survey fielded to eyecare providers, the study explores the impact of tightening restrictions, evolving consumer sentiment and government guidance related to COVID-19 and is aimed at gaining a broad understanding of how the market is reacting to the pandemic.

 Due to COVID-19 related restrictions and precautions, The Vision Council and Reed Exhibitions, co-owners of Vision Expo, cancelled both Vision Expo East and Vision Expo West in 2020.
-The Vision Council remains committed to serving the industry and is working closely with Reed Exhibitions to plan Vision Expo East 2021, set to take place March 18-21 in New York City.
+The Vision Council remains committed to serving the industry and is working closely with Reed Exhibitions to plan Vision Expo East 2021, set to take place May 25-28, 2021 (Education: May 25-28; Exhibition: May 26-28) in New York City.

 To meet the industry’s urgent need and desire to continue conducting business, Vision Expo has launched a comprehensive series of virtual programming to bring the optical community together in between in-person events under the umbrella of Vision Connects.
 These virtual offerings are designed to help the eyewear and eyecare community source content, build industry knowledge and facilitate connections.